Quick answers #

 Core Search Requests is where techs and parts admins can ask the system to scan for a sourceable core internally before going to an outside vendor.

-The search includes GRANT-HIDDEN, so a needed core might already be sitting in wholesale stock waiting to be re-routed to maintenance.
+The search includes Wholesale, so a needed core might already be sitting in wholesale stock waiting to be re-routed to maintenance.
 Saves the shop hundreds when it hits.

 Parts Manager rows surface data-quality issues as small chips so admin can fix them in-line.